-Geo Bassett was the largest sugar confectionery manufacturer in the world throughout much of the nineteenth century.
-Today the brand is best known for Liquorice Allsorts and Jelly Babies.
+George Bassett & Co was the largest sugar confectionery manufacturer in the world throughout much of the nineteenth century.
+Liquorice Allsorts became one of the highest-selling sweets in Britain.

 George Bassett (1818 – 1886) was the son of a farmer at Ashover, Derbyshire.
-He served an apprenticeship with William Haslam, a confectioner of Low Pavement, Chesterfield.
+He served an apprenticeship to William Haslam, a confectioner in Chesterfield.

 Bassett was from a Wesleyan Methodist background, and remained strongly committed to the church throughout his life.
 He was a shrewd and painstaking man, with a dogged perseverance.

-Bassett relocated to Sheffield in 1842 and established himself as a retail confectioner at 30 Broad Street, Park.
+Bassett relocated to Sheffield, Yorkshire, from 1842, and established himself as a retail confectioner at 30 Broad Street, Park.
 He later opened shops at Market Hall and Westbar.
 Additional premises were opened at Snig Hill.

 The retail trade was to prove slow, and Bassett decided to enter the confectionery manufacturing business.
 He sold his retail business in 1859 and took on a partner, William Lodge, and they traded as Bassett & Lodge.
 A new steam-powered confectionery works was opened at Portland Street, Infirmary Road, Sheffield.